Catallactic/catallactic-site/blog/2023-09-03-fundraising-real-economy/index.md

 # Fundraising for the real economy

+## The TradFi Fundraising model

+Currently, either if you want to fund your project, or as a part of business functionalities, running your own token is a costly and uncertain mission, full of obstacles.

+* Not all are equal, some regions are prioritized
+* You need a clear definition of the company in discovery phase
+* You depend on the understanding of VCs
+* You spend more time funding that in your core business
+* You cannot mak your decisions

 ## The crypto burden for entrepreneurs

 Currently, either if you want to fund your project, or as a part of business functionalities, running your own token is a costly and uncertain mission, full of obstacles.